 Current Research and Scholarly InterestsMy research is in statistics and their applications to medicine and biology.
 Many efforts have concerned tree-structured algorithms for classification, regression, survival analysis, and clustering.

 Professor (Teaching) of Genetics

-Current Research and Scholarly InterestsWhile my primary role is to direct the MS in Human Genetics and Genetic Counseling program, my research focuses on the intersection between genetics and ethics, particularly around the translation of new genetic technologies (such as genome sequencing, non-invasive prenatal diagnosis and gene editing) into clinical practice.
+Current Research and Scholarly InterestsWhile I spend half my time co-directing the MS in Human Genetics and Genetic Counseling program, my research focuses on the intersection between genetics and ethics, particularly around the translation of new genetic technologies (such as genome sequencing, non-invasive prenatal diagnosis and gene editing) into clinical practice.
 I am especially interested in patient decision making, consent and disclosure of genetic test results, and the interface between genetics and disability.